MeteDesign/Webpack/README.md

 $ npm run generdll
 ```

-**Mention: Please copy this repo to your project directory and  run `npm install` ,  just do what you want  after installed all of packages that this repo dependencies!**
+**NOTICE: Please copy this repository to the root directory of  your project and  run `npm install` ,  just do what you want  after installing all of packages that this repository dependencies!**

 PR Welcome！